 Headphone / Mic access: X / X

 Here’s some iPhone videos I’ve captured before using this adapters.
-They were both shot and edited within the iPhone itself and was never exported for editing but straight to Vimeo after editing.
-I will post newer shoots soon.
-Ones that was shot with better lighting setups since now its mountable to fixtures and tripods.
+They were shot, edited and uploaded all via the iPhone 4 itself.
+I will try post newer shoots soon.
 Happy iPhoneography and iVideography everyone!!

 This one was shot and edited directly within Vimeo’s mobile app

 This was shot with QuickSnap and edited with iMovie app

 BIG THANKS TO HELMUT KUNGL and JASON FOR ALLOWING ME TO TRY OUT THEIR ADAPTERS!